MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-fra-chronological-invoices-vouchers.md

 ### Dates control

-Additional invoice dates control is implemented for customer invoices:
+The system performs an additional invoice dates control for customer invoices:

- - Posting of new invoices with dates earlier than last posted invoice should be forbidden if no reason code defined.
-To enable posting, a reason code should be entered either in an invoice/order header or at least in one of invoice lines.
+ - Posting of new invoices with dates earlier than the date of the latest posted invoice is forbidden if no reason code defined.
+To enable posting, a reason code must be entered either in an invoice/order header or at least in one of the lines.

- - Warning is raised if a new invoice date is later than system date.
+ - Warning is raised if a new invoice date is later than the system date.